sasjs/cli.sasjs.io/docs/context.md

 Additional arguments include:

 * `--source` (alias `-s`) - the source JSON file to create or edit a compute context.
 Used in the create and edit actions.
 * `--target` (alias `-t`) - the target environment in which to create the compute context.
 If not specified, the first target will be used instead.
+The target can exist either in the local project configuration or in the global .sasjsrc file.

 ## Compute Context Structure